+- 8.1.
+The purpose of insurance is to protect a household against relatively rare events which, if they occur, may be very costly.
+In any given year, the proportion of households making, say, a claim on their domestic policy is rather small.
+Putting this the other way around, most households with a domestic insurance policy may pay premiums for many years without making a claim.
+The premiums they pay may well be a significant item of household expenditure, and thus should be taken into account in a household-based inflation index. - 8.2.
 A distinction has to be made between "insurance" and "assurance".
 In the case of insurance, claims are only paid if the event insured against occurs.
 Life Assurance, however, is a form of saving for an event which is relatively probable or even certain - e.g. reaching a certain age or death upon which the policy pays out.
 As a form of saving this is a financial transaction and thus not included in consumer price indices; we consider its possible place in Household Costs Indices alongside discussion of pension contributions.
-However there is a definite case for including Life Insurance.
-These are policies which pay out in the event of death or injury during a specified period only.
-For example parents might take out a life insurance policy to benefit their children should they die before their children reach adulthood.
+Life insurance policies pay out in the event of death or injury during a specified period only.
+For example, parents might take out a life insurance policy to benefit their children should they die before their children reach adulthood.
 If death does not occur during the specified period nothing is payable.